 XFFI

-Turns your intent into a finite, verifiable spec — before Claude writes a single line.
+Turns your intent into a finite, verifiable spec — before any work begins.

 Every session starts with a prompt.
 That prompt is infinite — it can mean anything, go anywhere, expand without bound.
-XFFI intercepts before any work starts and produces a finite MECE spec sheet: bounded limbs (WHAT/WHO/HOW), recursive discovery to terminals, every node atomic and non-overlapping.
+XFFI intercepts before any work starts and classifies the session into one of four modes: Code, Create, Concept, or Operate.
+It grounds the spec in verified Roots — facts confirmed from your actual project — then decomposes into four MECE limbs: Build, Understand, Specify, Operate.
+Every terminal is atomic and non-overlapping.
 The rest of XF executes against that spec.
 Without XFFI, you're enforcing execution on undefined intent.
 With it, done is defined before work begins.

 Connect with GitHub — it's free